Cambro

 The Cambro was a very basic British three-wheeled, single-seat cyclecar made in 1920 and 1921 by the Central Aircraft Company of Northolt, Middlesex.

-History

-The car was designed by magazine editor F.J.
-Camm and G.A.
+The car was designed by magazine editor F. J. Camm and G .A.
 Broomfield and powered by an air-cooled Johnson 192 cc two-stroke flat twin engine, driving the single rear wheel by a chain.
 The engine was more commonly found in outboard motors and mopeds.
-There was no reverse, but a free wheel mechanism was fitted to help manoeuvring the machine by hand.
+There was no reverse, but a free-wheel mechanism was fitted to help maneuver the machine by hand.

-The Cambro weighed 165lbs, was advertised as the cheapest car in the world, costing only 79 guineas (GBP83).
+The Cambro weighed 165 lbs and was advertised as the cheapest car in the world, costing only 79 guineas (GBP83).
 The number made is not known.